Page 2 - Physical Look - Hardware; Installation

 Taking a step back, the Noctua NH-U12A dimensions are what you might expect.
 It measures 158mm in height, 125mm in width, and 58mm in depth.
 With the two included fans installed, the depth increases to 112mm.
 At a 158mm height, this is probably out of the question for use in slimmer media computer cases, but should be fine for most mid-tower ATX cases.
 The NH-U12A, much like other heatsinks from Noctua's U-series, is asymmetrical, which keeps it from overhanging into the memory area.
 From the base where the metal makes contact with the processor, seven continuous U-shaped heatpipes lead away from the CPU contact, splitting into two sides of the same radiator to dissipate the heat.
 This effectively makes 14 heatpipes in total.
 The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
 The heatpipes are aligned in an alternating manner to spread out the heat in the single array of radiating fins.
 The 0.67 square meters of surface area, combined with two Noctua's NF-A12x25 PWM fans should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

-This CPU cooler is aligned, so when the single fan is attached in its default position, there is no part hanging over into other areas on the motherboard like the motherboard or the first PCI Express slot underneath.
+This CPU cooler is aligned, so when the single fan is attached in its default position, there is no part hanging over into other areas on the motherboard like the memory or the first PCI Express slot underneath.
 With a clearance of approximately 4.2cm from the bottom of the base to the lowest fin, Noctua mentions this cooler has full compatibility with the modern Intel LGA115x sockets and AMD AM4.
 On Intel LGA2066, the back fan overhangs the memory location, so these users of this cooler should pick memory no higher than 42mm.
 As Noctua also allows users to configure the cooler in different orientations, you also have the option to turn the cooler around for better fitting.

 The photo above shows a shot of the bottom of the Noctua NH-U12A CPU heatsink and the configuration of the heatpipes more clearly in relation to the base leading into the fin array.
 You can see the base is very flat, which means practically the entire base should rest evenly on top of the processor.
 A quick inspection also reveals there are no abnormalities here, though on closer inspection, some of the circular milling marks are visible when they finished the surface.
 It is also pretty neat to see how Noctua have crammed an additional heatpipe here in comparison to the NH-U12S.
 As we have seen from past Noctua heatsinks, this heatsink is composed of copper, nickel, and aluminum.
 The base and heatpipes are built using copper for best heat transfer ability with a thermal conductivity of 401 W/mK.
 The heatsink fins utilize aluminum as it is quite a bit lighter in comparison to copper.
 This compromise allows the NH-U12A to reduce its weight and thus reducing the stress on the motherboard.
 Aluminum has a thermal conductivity of 237 W/mK, which is not as optimal for heat transfer, but the tradeoff is understandable.